 The dynamics by which this struggle unfolds can be seen in the following chart.

 We see here, how animal instincts evolve into Mystical or Divine Love (bhakti).
 As per Shrii Sarkar, any genuine mystic who has true love for the Supreme Beloved who lies within his or her very existence or I-feeling will have to take an uncompromising stand against exploitation and injustice.
 Ordinary people are bound by animal fear for survival, but the divine love that suffuses a mystic removes all animal instincts.

-In the chart above this mystical love is seen two have two dimensions: internal and external.
+In the chart above this mystical love is seen two have two dimensions: internal (Dharma) and external (cardinal human values).
 The internal is in the form of the elevation of human Consciousness to more subtle, more selfless and more intense forms of Love.
 The external is in the form of cardinal human values.
 Cardinal human values as per Shrii Sarkar, are those universal values that emanate from the core of the human mind where it attains contact with pure Spirit or Consciousness.
 This Consciousness is practically known only by an internal revolutionary struggle to expand one’s limited mind into Consciousness.
 The systematic process by which this is achieved is known as Tantra Yoga or union through expansion and from this comes true Dharma or righteousness.
-In the chart we well known cardinal human values from the West and we see the spiritual principles of the East.
+In the chartm we see well known cardinal human values from the West as well as spiritual principles of the East.
 The synthesis of Eastern sublimity with Western dynamicity found in PROUT is revealed here.

 Expansion and Liberty